Desk with Laptop, Calculator, Files and small model of house with epc colours

 Programmer, thermostat & TRVs 68D

-From no controls at all, to Programmer Thermostat & TRVs gives me an increase of 4 SAP points.
+For my property, changing from no controls at all to Programmer Thermostat & TRVs gives me an increase of 4 SAP points.

 If I already had the Programmer and Thermostat but was missing the TRVs and had those added (which is a much more common scenario), then I would only have a 1 SAP point increase.
 That single point though could combine with other points to take you over a banding threshold.